 Climate changes are already undermining the production of major food crops such as wheat, rice, and maize in tropical and temperate regions.
 Without building climate resilience, this situation is expected to get much worse as temperatures increase and become more extreme.

-According to various reports, the prevalence and number of undernourished people tend to be higher in countries highly exposed to climate changes.
+According to various reports, the prevalence and number of undernourished people tend to be higher in countries highly exposed to climate change.

 Undernourishment is higher when the exposure to climate extremes is compounded by a high proportion of the population depending on the agricultural sector that is highly dependable on rainfall and temperature fluctuations.

-The past decade has observed more frequent spells of extreme hear in a long time, which has also altered the rainfall patterns, profoundly affecting the agriculture sector in arid and semi-arid regions.
+The past decade has observed more frequent spells of extreme heat in a long time, which has also altered the rainfall patterns, profoundly affecting the agriculture sector in arid and semi-arid regions.